xiaomiyao/TCPChatApp/README.md

 3. **Message Handling**
    - When a message is received:
-     - 🔓 The server decrypts the incoming message.
+     - 🔓 The server uses the `MessageProcessor` to decrypt and deserialize the incoming message.
-     - 📨 The decrypted text is deserialized into an `Envelope` object.
+     - 📨 The `ClientHandler` now delegates:
-     - 📝 Depending on the envelope type:
-       - If `"ChatMessage"`, the server logs the sender and content, then broadcasts the message.
-       - If `"Register"`, the server validates and registers a new user using the SQL database (via `UserRepository`). ✅
+       - **Chat messages** to `ChatMessageHandler` for logging and broadcasting.
+       - **Registration requests** to `AuthenticationHandler` for validating and storing user info via `UserRepository`.
-       - If `"Login"`, the server validates the user’s credentials against the database and returns a login response that now includes the current online users list. 🔑
+       - **Login requests** to `AuthenticationHandler` for credential validation and updating the online users list.
-       - For unknown types, a warning is logged. ⚠️

 ### 💻 Client Flow